paolodelfino/llm-from-scratch/README.md

   * **RMSNorm:** for efficient and stable layer normalization.
   * **SwiGLU:** activation function in the feed-forward network for improved performance.
   * **Rotary Position Embeddings (RoPE):** for effective positional encoding.
+* **Flash Attention 2:** Includes a Triton implementation of Flash Attention 2, significantly improving performance and memory efficiency.
 * **Distributed Training:** Supports Distributed Data Parallel (DDP) for training on multiple GPUs.
 * **Custom BPE Tokenizer:** A from-scratch implementation of the Byte Pair Encoding (BPE) tokenizer, which can be trained on any text corpus.
 * **Custom Optimizers:** Includes custom implementations of `AdamW` and `SGDDecay` optimizers.